Courses and Descriptions

 PSY 325 Cognitive Development 3 Credits

 Compares and analyzes the major theories of cognitive development: Piaget, Information Processing, Vygotsky, Gardner, and Sternberg.
 The course describes cognitive growth from infancy to adulthood.
 Particular topics will include: concept formation, language acquisition, memory reading and writing, mathematical skills and sociocultural skills.
-Also of interest will be the use of cognitive theory in education, and understanding variations from the typical pattern of cognitive development as in mental retardation and prodigies.
+Also of interest will be the use of cognitive theory in education, and understanding variations from the typical pattern of cognitive development as in individuals with intellectual/developmental disabilities and prodigies.

 PSY 329 Research Methods in Organizational Psychology 4 Credits